JTP75/justbot/src/common/README.md

 # Common Module

-The common module provides shared utilities and configurations used throughout RustBot.
+The common module provides shared utilities and configurations used throughout Puetce.

 ## Modules